kubernetes-sigs/kubebuilder/docs/CONTRIBUTING-ROLES.md

 ## Reviewers

-Reviewers are recongized as able to provide code reviews for parts of the codebase, and are entered into the `reviewers` section of one or more `OWNERS` files.
+Reviewers are recognized as able to provide code reviews for parts of the codebase, and are entered into the `reviewers` section of one or more `OWNERS` files.
 You'll get auto-assigned reviews for your area of the codebase, and are generally expected to review for both correctness,